Larryu04/HS_Memory_Game/README.md

 # 🃏 Hearthstone Memory & Guessing Game

-This project is a Hearthstone-themed memory and card-guessing game that uses real card data from Blizzard's Hearthstone API via RapidAPI.
+This project is a Hearthstone-themed memory and card-guessing game.
+Unlike standard API-based apps, this project generates a local dataset of Hearthstone cards (sourced from HearthstoneJSON) to ensure fast loading times and zero API rate-limit issues.

 It features:

 - A Flask web interface where players guess card names.
-- Animated flip card UI with rarity filtering and set grouping.
-- A desktop Tkinter version for offline play.
+- **Smart Animations:** The game smooth-scrolls to the card, waits, and then performs a dramatic flip reveal.
+- **Current Standard Rotation:** Includes sets like *The Great Dark Beyond*, *Perils in Paradise*, *Whizbang's Workshop*, and more.
+- **Rarity Filtering:** Filter the board by Common, Rare, Epic, or Legendary.

 ---